DhruvilK7/DhruvilK7/README.md

 ### :man_technologist: About Me :
 ---
 - Hi, I'm Dhruvil Kakadiya!
-I'm part of the incredible team at Zomato, working to make it even better every day.
+I'm part of the incredible search team at Zomato, working to make search even better every day.

 ### :hammer_and_wrench: Languages and Tools :
 ---